-In the following paragraphs of this section we have included our comments based on the review of the information furnished to MWH that summarizes our observations to date (November 2013).
+In the following paragraphs of this section we have included our comments based on the review of the information furnished to MWH that summarizes our observations to date (December 2013).
 Additional information has been requested of Nalcor to allow us to complete our review and to allow us to form our final opinions pertaining to some of the subjects included herein.
-Although MWH must wait for award of contracts to complete its review, which is usual for megaprojects at the current stage of development, in our opinion, the expected project performance will be achieved assuming the Integrated Project Team will continue to closely manage the projects.
+Award of some major contracts was still pending at the time this IER was published.
+However, in our opinion, the expected project performance can be achieved assuming the Integrated Project Team (IPT) continues to closely manage the projects and proactively mitigates presented constraints and risks.